Limits on heavy neutral leptons, $Z'$ bosons and majorons from high-energy supernova neutrinos: Limits from SN 1987A and a future galactic supernova

 \subsection{${\rm U(1)}_{B-L}$ gauge boson}

 Figure~\ref{fig:Limit_B_L_SN1987A} presents our limits (blue solid lines) and future sensitivity in HK with $d_{\rm SN}=10\ {\rm kpc}$ (blue dashed lines) on ${\rm U(1)}_{B-L}$ gauge bosons.
 In this case, $Z'$ bosons decay to neutrinos flavor-universally so that there is no effect of neutrino oscillations and our results are independent of the neutrino mass ordering.
-In this figure we include other relevant constraints from the other SN arguments (green shaded region enclosed by dotted line) \cite{Shin:2022ulh}, BBN \cite{Heeck:2014zfa,Knapen:2017xzo} and stellar cooling \cite{An:2014twa,Hardy:2016kme,Hong:2020bxo}.
+In this figure we include other relevant constraints from the other SN arguments (green shaded region enclosed by dotted line) \cite{Shin:2022ulh}, contribution of $Z'$ to the effective number of neutrino species $\Delta N_{\rm eff}$ assuming Majorana neutrinos (light-gray shaded region) \cite{Heeck:2014zfa,Knapen:2017xzo,Esseili:2023ldf} (see ref.~\cite{Esseili:2023ldf} for the case of Dirac neutrinos) and stellar cooling (dark-gray shaded region) \cite{An:2014twa,Hardy:2016kme,Hong:2020bxo}.
+We also show the preferred regions to explain the Hubble constant tension (yellow band) \cite{Esseili:2023ldf}.
 We do not show the SN limit by the $Z'$ production from nucleon-nucleon bremsstrahlung because of the large uncertainty of the production rate.
 See ref.~\cite{Shin:2021bvz} for interested readers.
 For $m_{Z'}\geq 2 m_e$, the observations of $\gamma$-ray by $Z'$ decays produced in the SN core and the excessive energy deposition by $Z'$ decays in the SN envelope have already imposed stringent constraints on $Z'$ \cite{Shin:2022ulh}.
 For $m_{Z'}\geq T$, our constraint becomes weaker by the Boltzmann suppression $e^{-m_{Z'}/T}$.
 We only compute and show our constraints and future sensitivity for $m_{Z'}\lesssim 2 m_e$ \footnote{For $m_{Z'}\lesssim 2 m_e$, the kinetic mixing coupling $\varepsilon$ is constrained much more stringently by cosmology than SN 1987A observations \cite{Kazanas:2014mca,Shin:2022ulh}.
 We assume $\varepsilon=0$ in the ${\rm U(1)}_{B-L}$ model and impose a supernova limit on $g_{B-L}$ in this work.}.
 However, the future sensitivity for $m_{Z'}\geq T$ in HK may still reach the unconstrained region.
 For the strong coupling in a trapping regime, our constraint is only connected to the upper bound for the trapping regime in ref.~\cite{Shin:2022ulh}.

 Our lower limits are the most stringent in the region of $0.1\ {\rm MeV}\lesssim m_{Z'}\lesssim 1\ {\rm MeV}$.
 Compared with the SN energy loss argument \cite{Shin:2022ulh}, our constraint on the coupling $g_{B-L}$ is improved by a factor of 14.
 Observations of future galactic SN neutrinos in HK with $d_{SN}=10\ {\rm kpc}$ would improve our limit on the coupling by a factor of 30, corresponding to the improvements of the SN distance squared and the detector mass.
 The results are approximately independent of $t_{\rm data}$.
 The previous SN limits are weaker for $m_{Z'}\lesssim 2m_e \sim 1\ {\rm MeV}$.
 This is because $Z'$ bosons with $m_{Z'}\lesssim 2m_e$ cannot decay to charged particles and $\gamma$-ray telescopes cannot observe a secondary flux from the produced charged particles.